 According to Derma Sciences, the company is concerned about patient access and disruption of the quality economic and clinical outcomes that MediHoney® dressings can help provide for this group of patients.
 If you are interested in helping correct this recent change in reimbursement, please contact Ann Marie Dawidczyk – Derma Sciences Director of Reimbursement and Healthcare Policy at: email@example.com

 Until this reimbursement issue is corrected, Supreme Medical is working in partnership with Derma Sciences to provide DME suppliers with rebate programs to ensure MediHoney® dressings remain available for home care patients that rely on Medicare Part B reimbursement for these products.
-If you are a DME supplier and would like more information on what options are available to you, please click here to receive further information.

 About the Author